 Over the years we have had many people come through our barn and a lot of them have owned more than one horse.
 In fact I was surprised to see how many people board two or three horses at a time.
 Once in a while you will even come across someone that boards more than three horses and the higher the number the higher the risk.
 In many cases a trainer will have multiple horses and it is much easier for them to board at a barn than to have their own place.
 When you start to get boarders or trainers that have more than two or three horses the financial risk starts to increase.
 Are you prepared financially if they pull up and leave?
 It happens.

-Remember that every time a horse leaves you will lose some sort of income.
+Remember that every time a horse leaves, you will lose some sort of income.
 It might only be a couple hundred dollars but it also could be a few thousand.
-Even if the loss is small monetarily there is also the loss (or added work) in everything you do to fill those stalls.
+Even if the loss is small monetarily, there is also the added work to fill those stalls and even more work once the new horses and clients come to your barn.
 Remember time is money when it comes to business.
-The transition to fill the spot, the paperwork, the time put in to acclimate the horse with herds and everything else all becomes a financial part of it.
+The transition to fill the spot, the paperwork, the time put in to acclimate the new horses with a herd and everything else all becomes a financial part of it.

 Ways to protect yourself with a multiple horse owner